IDG in the Middle East

 We have been working throughout the Middle East since 2001, with clients from both the private and public sector.

 We design and deliver award-winning, high-quality development programmes aligned with the organisation’s goals, that deliver quantifiable business results.
-The intellectual content of our programmes is in part informed by our unique relationship with the Royal Military Academy Sandhurst, which has a particular resonance throughout the region.

 Our main business improvement focus in the Middle East has been on: